northern-information/mapcorps.net/collections/_logs/002-one-face.md

 The bass drum and toms are from sister bands.
 [A friendly blade excites them with just one softened corner.
 We watch one sister imprint her ripple on this excitation.
 This ripple changes shape, fades in proportion to the excitation.](#4)

-Trent describes recent live codings: triggering "longer samples" as opposed to one-shots,
+Trent describes recent live codings: triggering "longer samples" as opposed to one-shots...

 > Ryan silently wonders: are these like loops, maybe slices?
 Does a network of hidden parameters depend on when triggers arise?
 Is this sequencing sequences?
 Sequencing sequencers?

+...
 Now we see the field, a geometric playground of aluminum, punctuated by inlets, outlets, corpora parametric.
 A golf course for tiny aliens.

 On this field lives the snare.
 We listen to a pinkened transistor avalanche, through a gate, As relayed by a different trio of sister filters.
 These sisters are attracted and repelled in equidistance, as semaphored by another curve.